clairemerot/physalia_adaptation_course/05_day5/readme.md

 less -S 04_snpEff/canada_annotated.vcf
 ```
 As you see it kepts the vcf format with its specific header but this is not easy to use as it is now if we want to import SNP information in R.
-We will use a few bash command and awk to spli the information by the symbol "|" and rather make different column separated by tab
+We will use a few bash command and awk to split the information by the symbol "|" and rather make different column separated by tab

 ```
 cat 04_snpEff/canada_annotated.vcf | awk -F"|" '$1=$1' OFS="\t" | cut -f 1-9 > 04_snpEff/SNP_annotated_formatted.txt